Dermatitis: Complications

 People with eczema should not receive the smallpox vaccination due to risk of developing eczema vaccinatum, a potentially severe and sometimes fatal complication.
 Other major health risks for people with dermatitis are viral and bacterial infections because atopic dermatitis patients have deficiencies in their proteins and lipids that have barrier functions along with defects in dendritic cells and as a result are unable to keep foreign invaders out, leading to recurring infections.
 If left untreated, these infections may be life-threatening, so skin barrier improvement (such as daily moisturizing to minimize transepidermal water loss) and anti-inflammatory therapy are recommended as preventative measures.

 Cause

-The cause of dermatitis is unknown but is presumed to be a combination of genetic and environmental factors.
+The cause of dermatitis is unknown, but it is presumed to be a combination of genetic and environmental factors.
 Eczema is not contagious.

 Environmental

-The hygiene hypothesis postulates that the cause of asthma, eczema, and other allergic diseases is an unusually clean environment in childhood which leads to an insufficient human microbiota.
+The hygiene hypothesis postulates that the cause of asthma, eczema, and other allergic diseases is an unusually clean environment in childhood, which leads to an insufficient human microbiota.
 It is supported by epidemiologic studies for asthma.
 The hypothesis states that exposure to bacteria and other immune system modulators is important during development, and missing out on this exposure increases the risk for asthma and allergy.
 One systematic review of literature on eczema found that urban areas have an increased prevalence of eczema compared to rural areas.
 While it has been suggested that eczema may sometimes be an allergic reaction to the excrement from house dust mites, with up to 5% of people showing antibodies to the mites, the overall role this plays awaits further corroboration.